 I know we’re at the beginning of February but it’s not too late to still think about your content goals for this year.

-I started thinking about my own goals in terms of my writing career.
-If you asked me what I want to achieve, I’d say I want to keep building on my freelance career.
+I started thinking about my own goals for my writing career.
+If you asked me what I want to achieve, I’d say I want to keep building my freelance career.

 I want to continue providing advice and help for writers and anyone involved in digital publishing.
-I also want to build my authority as an expert in these areas.
+I want to continue building my authority as an expert in these areas.

 So how about you.
 What is it you want to achieve with your content goals this year?
-If you’re struggling for ideas, I’ve put together a few suggestions for you.
+If you’re struggling for ideas I’ve put together some suggestions for you.